2021–2022 Malaysian floods: Pahang

 Floods in Pahang were initially reported in three villages at Kuantan during the late hours of 16 December, although the extent was minor.
 Floodwaters at the villages receded the following morning.
 However, Maran and Raub suffered floods the same day after 48 hours of continuous rain, and by 8 pm almost 200 people were evacuated.
 In Jerantut, three temporary shelters were created when 128 people were evacuated.
 Roads linking to Kuala Tembeling, Felda Padang Piol, and several other villages were entirely cut off where floodwaters were measured to be 0.8 m deep.

 On 19 December, flooding was present in seven districts with 5,189 displaced victims in 116 temporary shelters.
 19 rivers had exceeded their danger levels.
 By 22 December, 38,086 people were displaced.
 Storm surges were reported in the state.

 Pahang reported its first death on 17 December, when a factory operator drowned near a Chinese cemetery at Gambang.

+Only one death has been confirmed, although there may be other unconfirmed deaths.